top of page

 How To Become Florida Contractor: The Proven Process

 Wondering how to become a Florida contractor?
 You're not alone.
-Every day, hardworking professionals like you take that first bold step toward building their own construction business in the Sunshine State, often starting with a license application to the Department of Business and Professional Regulation.
+Every day, hardworking professionals like you take that first bold step toward building their own construction business in the Sunshine State, often starting with a license application to the Department of Business and Professional Regulation (DBPR).
 Here at Florida Construction Academy, we've helped thousands transform their contracting dreams into reality.
 While the licensing process might seem overwhelming at first glance, we've seen firsthand that it's absolutely achievable with the right guidance.
-With recent changes to Florida House Bill 735 streamlining the process in 2024, there's never been a better time to start your journey.
+With recent changes to Florida House Bill 735 streamlining the process, there's never been a better time to start your journey.
 Let us walk you through exactly how to make it happen.

 Key Takeaways